 A detailed description of patrolling activities / requirements is located in the Lifesaving Operations Procedures Guide (PDF).

-Click here to view our Patrol Roster for the 2015/16 season.
+Click here to view our Patrol Roster.

 Northern Beaches Council provide parking permits free of charge to actively patrolling members.